aztfmods/terraform-azure-kv/README.md

 The below features and integrations are made available:

-- keys, secrets, certs support
+- keys, secrets, certificate support
 - certificate issuer support
 - terratest is used to validate different integrations